 Chester County Property Division Attorneys

-Dividing Your Property in a Chester County Divorce
+Assistance When Dividing Your Property in a Chester County Divorce

 Ending a marriage can be a heart-wrenching process, but tempers can flare and disagreements arise when it comes time to divide your property.
 What you hoped would be an uncontested divorce can become confrontational as you and your spouse debate over who owns the house, cars, furniture, jewelry, and other property.
 Given that Chester County follows Pennsylvania divorce laws, all property in a marriage should be divided equitably between spouses, but that does not mean your divorce will be a clean 50/50 split.

 To ensure that you receive your fair share, do not hesitate to contact a Chester County property division lawyer at the Law Offices of Sheryl R. Rentz, P.C.
 Our legal team has over 25 years of experience representing clients in complex, high-asset divorces that required an in-depth examination of all finances and property.
 We can review your case in a free consultation, develop a detailed strategy for dividing your household, and advocate for your rights throughout your case.
-To get started, call our office toll-free at (866) 290-9292 and schedule a free case evaluation.
+To get started, call our office at (610) 645-0100 and schedule a free case evaluation.

 What Assets Can Be Divided?